dkahdian/kcm/docs/data-transformation-model.md

 The current codebase already performs fragments of these checks ad hoc (e.g., modal validation in `routes/contribute`).
 The new validator should centralize these guarantees and run both in the UI pipeline and server-side submission handling.

 ## Implicit Propagation

+Level‑1 closure rules and contradiction discovery are specified in [docs/graph-validation-and-propagation.md](docs/graph-validation-and-propagation.md).

 Certain relationships are derivable from others.
 Right now we manually add transitive edges when needed.
 With `transformData` we can:
 - Perform graph closure for `"poly"` relations (e.g., if `A→B` and `B→C` are `poly`, ensure `A→C` is at least `poly`).